zerothstack/zeroth/docs/guide/deployment.md

 Remember that the configuration uses `.env` files *OR* global environment variables to manage runtime configuration.
 When deploying remember to export the appropriate variables or generate a `.env` file specially for production.

-The `.env` file is `.gitignored` so you shouldn't make the mistake of committing sensitive data like database passwords to it.
+The `.env` file is `.gitignore`d so you shouldn't make the mistake of committing sensitive data like database passwords to it.

 ## Future